 Some people try to treat life as a Monopoly board game when it comes to their anger.
 They try the old trick of acting like they have just picked up a Community Chest card that says “Go straight to GO and bypass your emotions and anger and pickup $500”.
 Such wallpapering over our emotional life never works.
 We fool ourselves and maybe a few others but never does this defence work long term.
 It is sabotage lying in wait to claim us.

 People in denial and people who disown vital aspects of themselves just simply tend to act them out instead.
-Passive aggressiveness of living in denial result.
+Passive aggressiveness of living in denial results.
 Often these persons resort to controlling others instead as their way of doing life.
-They are unconscious to their emotional life and often are not self aware or have strong emotional intelligence(EQ).
+They are unconscious to their emotional life and often are not self-aware or have strong emotional intelligence(EQ).

-Health and wellness are states of bodymind unity.
+Having great mental health and wellness are states of body-mind unity.
 One will struggle to heal if healing strategies do not approach the human condition from such a unified presupposition.
 We teach a range of body grounding exercises designed to compensate for many in our technological who live more or less in an ungrounded state.
 Body psychotherapy goes beyond talk therapy to include the body and emotional life in the healing process.

-We work with clients who have trauma issues, anger management issues and psychosomatic issues that result from having a poor relationship with one’s own emotional life.
-If you want to get beyond your victimisation, safety issues, anger issues, health issues, or the related issues mentioned in this article then give us a call.
+We work with clients who have trauma issues, anger management problems and psychosomatic issues that result from having a poor relationship with one’s own emotional life.
+If you want to get beyond your victimisation, safety issues, anger issues, anxiety disorder related issues, mental health issues, or the related issues mentioned in this article then give us a call.